- If you wonder how to recover deleted archived emails in Gmail, you've come to the right place.

 - For a wider perspective on the G-Suite tools, go to our Google area on our website.

 Are you wondering how to recover deleted or archived Gmail messages?
 There is no need to worry, this post is for you.

 Archived Gmail is neither saved in the Starred folder nor seen in the Inbox folder in your Gmail account.
 However, you can access the archived messages in the All Mail folder.

 Sometimes, Windows users delete archived emails accidentally or intentionally, but they may need to recover them.
 However, emails from the Trash folder may not be recovered if they are deleted manually or automatically after the 30 day waiting period.

-If you are yet to delete the archived Gmail from the “Trash” folder on your Gmail account, then this issue is solvable, but if not, you may have to contact the Gmail server administrator to help you recover your emails.
+If you have yet deleted the archived Gmail from the Trash folder on your Gmail account, then this issue is solvable, but if otherwise, you may have to contact the Gmail server administrator to help you recover your emails.